Plemi/manageiq-sui-oidc-docker-poc/README.md

 5. **Activate OIDC on the MIQ Appliance**

-As explained in the [link](https://www.manageiq.org/docs/reference/latest/auth/openid_connect#configuring-the-administrative-ui "official ManageIQ documention"), you need to complete the following steps:
+As explained in the [official ManageIQ documention](https://www.manageiq.org/docs/reference/latest/auth/openid_connect#configuring-the-administrative-ui "official ManageIQ documention"), you need to complete the following steps:

   From a browser (Chrome, Firefox, etc.), navigate to this url : https://server/#/.
   Login as admin (default admin password is "smartvm"), then in Configure → Configuration → Authentication section:

 1. Set mode to External (httpd)